What is WordPress?

 It sounds good, but what’s better?

-If you are a non-profit blogger, or you need an elementary website, and you don’t care about making money from your website, then you can go to the paid or free WordPress.com.
+There is hardly a definite answer, but in my humble opinion, if you are a non-profit blogger, or you need an elementary website, and you don’t care about making money from your website, then you can go to the paid or free WordPress.com.

 If you are a business, freelance or a blogger and planning to make money from your site, then better using the self-hosted WordPress.org (its use and download for free), because that gives you the real freedom and flexibility relation your own website.